ramarhadjei/WWProject/README.md

 8. From this location page, print TODAY’s hours of operation (located towards the bottom of the page)

 Write an automated test for this scenario using WebDriver

+Provided solutions to following Java problems
+Question 1:
+a.
+Create a method called doesFileExist(String path) which takes the path of the file and tells the user if the file exists at that path or not.
+Assume all paths are relative to your project structure.
+If the file does not exist, catch the requisite exception.
+b.
+Read each word and its possible meanings and print them out.
+Your output should look like this:

+Word1
+Meaning 1
+Meaning 2
+Word2
+Meaning1
+Meaning2

+Question 3:
+Generate 500 random numbers and print the nth smallest number in a programming language of your choice